 What to do if Your Child is the Victim of Narcissistic Parental Alienation

 The key here is to not become like the narcissist when confronting them.
 Don’t counteract the negative comments with more negativity.
 Instead, tell your child, “I’m sorry your mom said those things about me, they are not true.
 I love you too much to put you in the middle of this.”
-Remember, the child is part of both of their parents, and disrespecting one parent over another.
+Remember, the child is part of both of their parents, and disrespecting one parent over another can damage their sense of identity and self-worth.

 If you need legal assistance dealing with a narcissistic parent impacting your child custody case, call Edens Law Group, LLC at for compassionate counsel.